If you’re approaching retirement age, you might be worried about the Old Age Security (OAS) recovery tax, also known as the OAS clawback.

 1) You’ll receive more OAS, as you’ll receive an increase in your monthly pension by 0.6% every month you delay.
 After five years, you will receive 36% more per month of your OAS!

 2) By deferring your OAS, you also have the added benefit of increasing the ceiling that you can earn before not receiving any OAS.
-If you defer, you can earn more than $123,385 and still receive some OAS, since your OAS benefit will be higher it will take more income to claw it back.
+If you defer, you can earn more than the maximum and still receive some OAS.
+Since your OAS benefit will be higher it will take more income to claw it back.